sergiuNE/sergiuNE/README.md

 # Hi, I'm Neagu Sergiu ! 👋🏼
 ## I’m a passionate developer with a love for building impactful projects and learning new tech.
-Skilled in C#, JavaScript, Node.Js and more, with a focus on clean, efficient code and collaborative problem-solving.<br><br> Currently learning: Spring Boot <br><br>💡 Fun fact: I started to create my first website when I was 17 years old<br><br>
+Skilled in C#, JavaScript, Java and more, with a focus on clean, efficient code and collaborative problem-solving.<br><br> Currently learning: Spring Boot <br><br>💡 Fun fact: I started to create my first website when I was 17 years old<br><br>

 ## 🌐 Socials: